The ring for every stage of your relationship: explained

 A traditionally-styled ring like this Diamond Round Brilliant Cut Rubover Ring in platinum is sure to be a hit.
 The key is to think about what your partner loves; if you’re unsure you can always ask a friend or a relative – unless it would ruin the surprise.

 The other option to consider is designing something that fits your partner’s personality.
-At Diamond Rocks, we offer a bespoke service in which you can design your own ring from scratch – creating something that you think your other half will love.
+At Diamond Rocks, we can help you to create something personal that you think your other half will love with our bespoke service.
 How much you spend on an engagement ring is a question to which people have many different answers.
 The ‘traditional’ notion that you should spend around two month’s wages is, in fact, largely thanks to a marketing campaign by De Beers.

 However, the trend in recent years has moved towards more affordable engagement rings.